Karnataka Sampark Kranti Express (via Ballari): Traction

-Both trains are hauled by a Krishnarajapuram-based WDP-4D locomotive from YPR to KCG and handing over to a Lallaguda-based WAP-7 locomotive from KCG to NZM.
+Both trains are hauled by a Lallaguda-based WAP-7 locomotive from YPR to NZM.

 Rake sharing

 The train shares its rake with 12629/12630 Karnataka Sampark Kranti Express (via Hubballi).

 Relevance

 Sampark Kranti Express were introduced to provide faster connectivity from other than state capitals to the Country capital.
 Sampark Kranti i.e. revolution in connectivity was aimed at providing a very fast connectivity.
 12649/50 travels faster than the Karnataka Express and is quite preferred.